 Review: Village of the Giants (1965)

 What did mid-century adults fear more than anything?
 Teenagers!
-Genre-movie maestro Bert I. Gordon (The Amazing Colossal Man, Earth vs. The Spider) turns the concerns of the aging establishment into a teen dream with his 1965 fun-fest Village of the Giants, filmed in Perceptovision!
+Genre-movie maestro Bert I. Gordon (The Amazing Colossal Man, The Spider) turns the concerns of the aging establishment into a teen dream with his 1965 fun-fest Village of the Giants, filmed in Perceptovision!

 The plot is wafer-thin: Mike (former Disney kid Tommy Kirk) and his girlfriend Nancy (Charla Doherty) are smooching on the couch while her parents are out of town.
 In walks her science-obsessed kid brother (Ron Howard, half-way through his stint on The Andy Griffith Show) with another failed lab experiment.
 Or is it?
 When the cat snacks on the pink concoction bubbling out of a beaker, it grows into a massive behemoth, and the same thing happens when the dog licks the "Goo" too.
 "Hey, think of what this could do for the cattle industry," an enterprising Tommy Kirk says.
 Further experiments follow.
 Meanwhile, some rebellious rich kids from out of town get caught in a mudslide after their car careens off the road.
 Stranded, they wander into this quiet, orderly neighborhood looking for some trouble and find exactly that when they discover the nice young people and their growth Goo.
 Before you can say "far out, man", the adolescent ne'er do wells have stolen the formula and turned themselves into giants.
 That's when the trouble really begins.